paulbuzzby/paulbuzzby/README.md

 ## Hi there 👋

+I am a former IT consultant who is now a student studying astrophysics.
+Hobbies that require github include MicroMouse and student work

 <!--
 **paulbuzzby/paulbuzzby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.